CodosaurusLLC/CodosaurusLLC.github.io/_posts/0000-00-00-who-writes-unit-tests-for-good-architecture.md

 Having a test case rejected/corrected can save us *hours* of implementing code that *does the wrong thing* (and a test for it).

+UPDATE:

+I have just been informed that Part 1 is no longer true!&nbsp;
+Check out
+[https://www.archunit.org/](https://www.archunit.org/){:rel="nofollow" target="_new"} —
+okay, it still doesn’t seem to be what I would call "unit tests", so much as "environment tests", but it’s a step in that direction.&nbsp;
+Currently meant for Java,
+with ports already working for C#/.NET.&nbsp;
+Credit to [Sayf Jawad](https://www.linkedin.com/in/sayf-jawad-218364a/){:rel="nofollow" target="_new"}.